Lancia Prisma: First series (1982–1986)

-1986–1989, second series
+Second series (1986–1989)

 A major mid-cycle refresh débuted at the April 1986 Turin Motor Show.
 Changes were made to the exterior and interior of the car.
 Outside there were more modern, enveloping bumpers—the front one with provisions for integrated fog lights; the redesigned grille and bonnet bore a family resemblance to the flagship Thema.
 Also new were the ventilation grille on the C-pillar and full-wheel hubcaps.
 Inside new seats, new instrumentation and air conditioning system.

 The 1986 range included seven models, two of them all-new: 1.3, 1.5, 1.5 Automatica, 1.6, 1.6 i.e., 4WD, diesel and turbo ds.
 1.3 and 1.5 models had revised intake and exhaust system, fuel cut-off, a new carburettor and breakerless ignition.
 The diesel versions had also received some minor engine updates, and the turbo diesel had been renamed turbo ds.

 The new Prisma 1.6 i.e. used a version of the 1585 cc twin-cam engine equipped with Weber-Marelli IAW integrated electronic ignition and fuel injection system, developing 108 PS.
 In comparison to the carburetted Prisma 1600—which remained on sale as Prisma 1.6—further changes had been made: the cylinder head had been rotated 180°, bringing the exhaust side to the front for better cooling, and the whole engine was canted forward 18° to lower its centre of gravity.
+The new Prisma 1.6 i.e. could easily reach over 200 km/h.